 Pathway to Citizenship

-I support a comprehensive immigration reform plan that includes a fair but tough pathway to citizenship for undocumented immigrants.
+I support a comprehensive immigration reform plan that includes a fair pathway to citizenship for undocumented immigrants.
 It is not enough to expand visas for high skilled employees and agricultural workers while hoping that the rest of the 11 million immigrants living in this country self-deport.
 Those who have worked hard, have lived in this country without committing serious criminal offenses, and believe in the American Dream should be given the opportunity to follow a path to become citizens.
 However, supporting a pathway like this does not prioritize undocumented immigrants over those currently awaiting naturalization and clearing any backlog should be prioritized.

 I believe that young people who were brought to the United States at a young age and raised as American's deserve the opportunity to stay in this country and receive an education.
 The DREAM Act would provide temporary legal status for these immigrants, provided they attend college or join the military.
 This legislation also removes the federal penalties for states that do not take into account immigration status in the provision of college financial aid.
 The DREAM Act was passed by the House of Representatives in 2010, but was held up by Senate.
 As the 113th Congress addresses immigration reform, I will be pushing for the DREAM Act’s inclusion in any comprehensive bill.